 This plan, SelectHealth Medicare NoRx, is offered by SelectHealth.
-(When this Evidence of Coverage says "we," "us," or "our," it means SelectHealth Medicare NoRx.)
+(When this Evidence of Coverage says "we," "us," or "our," it means SelectHealth.
+When it says "plan" or "our plan," it means SelectHealth Medicare NoRx.)

 This document is available for free in Spanish.
-This document may be available in an alternate format.
-To request an alternate format, please contact Member Services at 855-442-9900 (toll-free).
-TTY users should call 711.
+This document may also be available in alternate formats.

-Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2024.
+Benefits, deductibles, and/or copayments/coinsurance may change on January 1, 2024.

-The formulary, pharmacy network, and/or provider network may change at any time.
+The provider network may change at any time.
 You will receive notice when necessary.
 We will notify affected enrollees about changes at least 30 days in advance.